Adopt

 Story

 Meet Elsa!This 35-pound bundle of joy has made a full recovery from a broken humerus and is now ready to leap into the heart of her forever family!
 At about 1.5 years old, Elsa is all fun, play, and personality.
-She’s does good with other dogs once she knows them, has a strong prey instinct, and cannot live without her beloved toys.
+She’s does good with other dogs once she knows them, has a strong prey instinct, yet in the home seems good with cats, and cannot live without her beloved toys.
 However, she is not interested in playing with dogs.
 She prefers the human interaction.
 Whether she’s chasing a stick like the champion retriever she is, or curling up after a long day of play, Elsa brings joy wherever she goes.
 Elsa is 1000% Heeler personality and trates.
 She is wary at first, then loves you for eternity.
 Elsa is housebroken, crate trained, and up to date on all her vetting: Rabies Spayed DHPPV Bordetella Microchip Deworming Adoption fee: $200Ready to add some sparkle and spunk to your life?
 Elsa’s waiting to meet you!
 Furry Farm Rescue, established in 2017, is a foster home style rescue group in North Idaho.
 Our primary focus is on abandoned pets in our local shelter system, helping those most in need medically.
 Our commitment to our animals and our local community cultivates a safe environment for healing and rehabilitation.
 Our farm hand volunteers are amazing, and 100% of donations goes directly towards animal care and vetting.
 We do not have a phone, but you can reach out via email at ffr@thefurryfarmrescue.org with questions not answered in our bio or on our website.
 All adoptions start with the application, found at thefurryfarmrescue.org #northidahorescue #savingshelterdogs #savinlivesin25 ##2354836##

 We'll also keep you updated on Zephyr's adoption status with email updates.